This page is for all those of you with a less than abundant sense of mechanical sympathy. You know who you are, SHAME ON YOU!

 “All old bikes leak don’t they?”
 Aaaargh

 Yup it’s the same piston.
-Low oil pressure, seizure and decapitation of Royal Enfield single.
+The decapitation of Royal Enfield single due to no oil

-Ducati 900SS, both valves snapped off & hammered into the head.
+Ducati 900SS, A valve snapped off & hammered into the head.

 S shaped valves from another Ducati, a 748 SP.
 Cam belt failure.